-Previous historical moments have created skepticism toward a shift of focus occuring in the near future.
+Previous historical moments have created skepticism toward a shift of focus occurring in the near future.
 In part, this is because “Black Americans” are not the only racial group to suffer disadvantages.
-However, race discussions often default to this group, or on Black-White relations in general.
-Yet, racial stratification is only one kind of group inequality that must be rectified if the U.S. is to continue becoming a more perfect union.
+However, race discussions often default to this group or on Black-White relations in general.
+Yet, racial stratification is only one kind of group inequality that must be rectified if the U.S. is to continue becoming a perfect union.

-The problem with this shift in focus is that, along with Indigenous people, a disproportionate number of Black people have persisted at the bottom of America’s racial stratification order for many centuries, and few race scholars see this changing without a sustained focus on addressing root causes.
-These root causes drive the racial explosions that regularly capture society-wide attention, and sometimes threaten to completely tear the country apart.
+The problem with this shift in focus is that, along with Indigenous people, a disproportionate number of Black people have persisted at the bottom of America’s racial stratification order for many centuries.
+Few race scholars see this changing without a sustained focus on addressing root causes.
+These root causes drive the racial explosions that regularly capture society-wide attention and sometimes threaten to tear the country apart completely.
 Unfortunately, the root causes of racial stratification in the U.S. are beyond the scope of this article.
 For now, let’s take a look at how we can maintain a “sustained focus” on race.

 The term intersectionality was originally coined in a 1989 legal scholarly work by Kimberle Crenshaw.
 In her original paper, Crenshaw wrote of her concern that the existing policies on gender discrimination and those on racial discrimination were inadequate for addressing the challenges that both kinds of discrimination (gender and racial) place in front of people at the same time.
 Black women exemplified people at the intersections then, and they still do now.

-As a result of intersectional analyses, we note that initiatives to bring women into the c-suites of major business organizations across the U.S. have only been successful in the CHRO role (a role with low potential for later becoming CEO or joining a Board of Directors).
+As a result of intersectional analyses, we note that initiatives to bring women into the C-suites of major business organizations across the U.S. have only been successful in the CHRO role (a role with low potential for later becoming CEO or joining a Board of Directors).
 And in the CHRO role, these initiatives have failed to bring along non-white people.
 A solution, then, might be an intentional focus on women who are Black.
-The c-suite example relates to talent, though very little change is needed when we are choosing clients and partners.
+The C-suite example relates to talent, though very little change is needed when choosing clients and partners.

-While much of the above can make intersectionality sound like another way to further divide people, the concept also facilitates connections.
-Again, every Black person also has a gender, religion, sexual identity, age, national origin, family immigration story, etc..
-Groups of people are never monolithic, they each internal differences of identity.
+While much of the above can make intersectionality sound like another way to divide people further, the concept also facilitates connections.
+Again, every Black person also has a gender, religion, sexual identity, age, national origin, family immigration story, etc. Groups of people are never monolithic; they each internal differences of identity.
 Therefore, every non-Black person in an organization has a way to connect to Black people.
 Connections are a key building block of inclusive cultures and letting people know that they belong.

-The fine line is to not underestimate the role that race has always played in U.S. society.
+The fine line is not to underestimate the role that race has always played in U.S. society.
 Before the 1960s, that role was quite explicit.
 Since that time, it has been more difficult to see because it mostly happens in coded language, through already-segregated geographies, and with the aid of stark economic and organizational inequalities.
-So, when a product or service is being promoted for its connection to family immigration stories, it can easily exclude Black Americans whose ancestors did not immigrate here voluntarily.
+So, when a product or service is promoted to connect to family immigration stories, it can easily exclude Black Americans whose ancestors did not immigrate here voluntarily.
 This will result in employees quitting.
 Clients and partners may also flee.
 These things are almost guaranteed once they learn that a new employer or partner lacks a culture of racial belonging.

-Any given employee at your company is connected to at least one racial, gender, sexual preference, national origins, religious, ability, military history, or some other group.
+Any given employee at your company is connected to at least one race, gender, sexual preference, national origins, religion, ability, military history, or other group.
 Most employees are connected to a few of these groups.
 And most business organizations with a DEI initiative focus on a few of them, too.
 Yet, there are many mismatches.
-DEI initiatives rarely address intersectionality, but in order to impact transformational change, they must.
-Intersectionality can assist in finding common but unique threads of connection between perceived identities within large groups, and aid in embracing what people have in common.
+DEI initiatives rarely address intersectionality, but to impact transformational change, they must.
+Intersectionality can help find common but unique threads of connection between perceived identities within large groups and help embrace what people have in common.